 Jim: Yeah, that’s interesting.

-Meg: Now she may cringe – do it any way.
+Meg: Now she may cringe.
+Do it any way.
 Did you ever read the book, The Runaway Bunny, for little kids?

 Jim: That’s a good point.

 John: Yeah, and I just think of when our girls hit the teen years, sometimes they would, you know, just say, “Good night,” and walk off to bed.
 And I’d always look – I still do this, and they’re in their 20s now – “Hey, um, I still need my daddy hug.”
-And so, before you go to bed, just come over here and let me give you a good night hug, and just – just to keep that connection going.
+And so, before you go to bed, just come over here and let me give you a good night hug, and just to keep the connection going.
 They can’t define the relationship.
 I need to define the relationship.

 Meg: Exactly, yeah.

 Meg: It’s interesting, because whenever I use that term to dads, I would say 9 times out of 10, dads go, “Oh, no, no, no, no, you don’t know.”
 And I try to teach them how their kids perceive them.
-When a child is 1 or 2 or 3, they look to their dad as having this low voice, these strong muscles, his hairy chest, whatever it is, and they see him as larger than life.
+When a child is 1 or 2 or 3, they look to their dad as having this low voice, these strong muscles, this hairy chest, whatever it is.
+And they see him as larger than life.
 So, hero is a title kids give you.
 You don’t have to earn it.
 All you have to do is be good enough, try your best and maintain it, because she’s a little girl, and she knows you’re different from mom.
 She knows you’re stronger.
-She knows that she needs to really pay attention, because you sound different from mom.
+She knows that she needs to really pay attention because you sound different from mom.
 You know, and that’s a good thing.

-So every daughter wants her dad to be this guy who’s going to protect her and defend her and love her and really show her who God is.
-So again, fathers need to understand, you don’t have to earn the title.
-It’s given to you from the time a daughter is very, very young.
+So, every daughter wants her dad to be this guy who’s going to protect her and defend her and love her and really show her who God is.
+So again, fathers need to understand: You don’t have to earn the title, it’s given to you from the time a daughter is very, very young.
 It’s like when I was 8 and my dad walked between me and the road.
 That’s what a hero does in a young girl’s mind.